phauer/continuous-delivery-playground/README.md

   - Build > Goals and options: "deploy -Ddocker.registry.name=http://\<IpOfHostMachine\>:5000/"
   - Build Triggers > Poll SCM check
 - Press 'Build Now'
   - After the build has finished, you should find the created image in your local docker registry.
-Verify this by calling http://localhost:5000/v2/_catalog in your browser or take look into the ~/docker-registry-data folder.
+Verify this by calling http://localhost:5000/v2/_catalog in your browser or take a look into the ~/docker-registry-data folder.

 After a commit, Jenkins should build an image with the hello-world-app and pushed the image to your local docker registry.
 You should see the image when .